fjwright/REDUCE-IDE/README.md

 * Define new faces `reduce-error`, `reduce-warning` and `reduce-trace` to highlight errors, warnings and tracing in REDUCE Run mode.
 Correct highlighting of tracing in CSL REDUCE and add support for tracing in PSL REDUCE.
 This probably needs further revision.
 * Declare `reduce-mode-load-hook` and `reduce-run-load-hook` obsolete; use `with-eval-after-load` instead.
 * Revise new faces so that `reduce-warning` and `reduce-trace` inherit from `warning` and `success` respectively.
+* New file `reduce-dired.el`; load it to provide commands in a Dired buffer to run the current file as a REDUCE program.
+This is best automated by including `(with-eval-after-load 'dired (require 'reduce-dired))` in your .emacs file.

 <!-- Local Variables: -->
 <!-- fill-column: 1000 -->